Quantum spins and hybridization in artificially-constructed chains of magnetic adatoms on a superconductor: Discussion

 The incommensurate nature of the CDW in \nbse\ does not play a significant role up to intermediate chain lengths ($\lesssim \SI{10}{\nano\meter}$) as the Fe atoms help to lock the phase of the CDW into registry with the chain.
-It is only with increasing chain length that the energy stored in these distortions of the CDW can no longer be sustained, triggering an abrupt change of the CDW into a different phase.
+It is only for yet longer chains that the energy stored in these distortions of the CDW can no longer be sustained, triggering an abrupt change of the CDW into a different phase.
 Adatom chains extending across CDW domain walls exhibit significantly different band structures.
-In regions of a smooth change of the CDW, the YSR bands are subject to a smoothly varying potential, inducing a continuous energy shift.
-More generally, one can exploit substrates structured by charge density waves or by moir\'e lattices to investigate domain walls between different parameter regimes of the spin chain.
+In regions of smooth changes of the CDW, the YSR bands shift continuously in energy.
+More generally, one can exploit substrates structured by charge density waves or by moir\'e lattices to investigate domain walls between different parameter regimes of the adatom chain.
+Another intriguing substrate property may be a pair-density wave as putatively observed for \nbse\ \cite{Liu2021}.
+This might, however, require a different substrate as its effect is presumably negligible for \nbse, where it modulates the superconducting gap with the same wave vector as the CDW and by less than 1\% \cite{Liu2021}.

-Although magnetic order is intrinsically fragile at finite temperatures, it would clearly be highly desirable to complement our experiments by spin-resolved STM measurements.
+It would clearly be highly desirable to complement our experiments by spin-resolved STM measurements.
 Normal-metal-based magnetic tips have much lower resolution, making it difficult to resolve the spin polarization of the subgap resonances.
-A promising path forward would exploit a superconducting tip with magnetic impurity.
-For sufficiently strong single-ion anisotropy, the spin polarization of the resulting YSR state can be stabilized by a magnetic field (in turn requiring mono- or few-layer \nbse\ for stability of the superconducting phase), providing a magnetic tip suitable for high-resolution measurements \cite{Schneider2021}.
+A promising path forward would exploit a superconducting tip with a magnetic impurity, with its magnetization direction stabilized by a sufficiently strong magnetic field.
+Such a magnetic tip would be suitable for high-resolution measurements of YSR states \cite{Schneider2021}.
+However, care has to be taken that the magnetic field does not affect the superconductivity of the substrate, e.g., by inducing vortices or reducing the gap, thereby modifying the delicate balance between magnetic and superconducting energies of the dilute chains.